 This chapter provides the user with insight in adapting the assessment using the MRL criteria to specific situations.
 While adaptations for assessments can be made for a specific technology, product, or application, traceability to the MRL criteria must be maintained to provide a sound foundation for manufacturing risk management.
 If one of the criteria requires information about an acquisition or follow-on program, it may be determined after careful consideration that it is not feasible to assess or apply those criteria.
 However, another similar criterion (even within the same sub-thread) may be feasible to assess and apply.

-Even though it might not be feasible or practical for an S&T effort to assess using all of the MRL criteria, discretion must be used when choosing not to assess certain criteria since each represents its own unique risk area.
-Any criterion which is not thoroughly assessed at the appropriate time is a "knownunknown" risk.
-Any criterion which is eliminated from the manufacturing readiness assessment could leave risks buried until later phases of the S&T effort or until after the technology or product has transitioned to an acquisition program.
+Within S&T development, it might not be feasible or practical to assess manufacturing maturation and risk for all MRL criteria; however, practitioners must use discretion when choosing to tailor out certain criteria.
+Since each criterion represents its own unique risk area, any criterion that is not thoroughly assessed at the appropriate time is a "known-unknown" risk.
+Any criterion that is eliminated from the MRL Assessment could leave risks buried until later phases of the S&T effort or until after the technology or product has transitioned to an acquisition program.
 Most MRL threads and sub-threads have multiple criteria to address, and while not all criteria may be feasible to assess, the entire thread or sub-thread cannot not be ignored.
-Rather than being quick to decide not to assess criteria which appear to be out-of-scope, not feasible, or too difficult to assess, assess to what is appropriate for the given phase and unique reality of the S&T effort.
-The goal is not to simply perform an assessment, but rather to identify risk as early as possible so appropriate action can be taken to maximize the likelihood of successful transition.
+Rather than being quick to decide not to assess criteria that appear to be out-of-scope, not feasible, or too difficult to assess, assess to what is appropriate for the given phase and unique reality of the S&T effort.
+The goal is simply not to perform an assessment, but rather to identify risk as early as possible so appropriate action can be taken to maximize the likelihood of successful transition.